 Why the ranking of 39 and a half?

-Well, as Instagrammable as this spot is, chances are you won’t actually be able to visit this if you’re just visiting Singapore for a short time.
+Although this certainly is an Instagram worthy place in Singapore, chances are you won’t actually be able to visit this if you’re visiting the country for a short time.

 Raffles Lighthouse is the hardest photo location to get to in Singapore, since it is located on Palau Satumu, an island in the Singapore Straights, and since you can only visit during certain times of the year.